agl-alexglopez/dancing-links-and-planning-pokemon/README.md

 ## Bonus: Justifying a PokemonLinks Class

-I wrote this implementation as a class from the begging.
+I wrote this implementation as a class from the beginning.
 However, early on, I had doubts that this algorithm had any state or attributes that would help justify a class.
 I could have just as easily wrote a procedural algorithm in a functional style where I take input and provide solutions in my output.
 However, building the dancing links data structure is non-trivial, so building this structure on every inquiry seemed slow.
 With a few adjustments, invariants, and runtime guarantees I think there is a case to be made for the PokemonLinks class, and more generally Dancing Links classes for more general algorithms.
 With minor changes, all the techniques I discuss could be applied to any Dancing Links solver.

 ### Invariants